seasoul33/cos/README.md

 ##Getting Start...
 1. Install Postgresql(I use version 9.5.3).
+2. Create the DB by file 'postgres_schema'.
-2. Replace the postgresql username/password with your own.
+3. Replace the postgresql username/password with your own.
-3. Replace the username/password with your own to access smtp server.
+4. Replace the username/password with your own to access smtp server.
-4. Insert question data into database.(table 'xxx_question')
+5. Insert question data into database.(table 'xxx_question')